 How to Prepare: In a double-boiler heat the water and stir in the gum arabic.
-Powdered gum takes less time to dissolve than lumps, but complete dissolution still requires about two days.
+Powdered gum takes less time to dissolve than lumps, but complete dissolution still requires several hours.
 After the solution cools, cover and leave it until the solution is clear.
 Strain the gum-water through two layers of cheesecloth into a clean jar.
 Keep this solution refrigerated when not using, because it spoils easily.
-You may add a small amount of glycerin (no more than 5 percent) to this solution to reduce brittleness in the final paint film.
-Add a few lumps of camphor to this solution as a preservative.
+You may add a small amount of glycerin (no more than five percent) to this solution to reduce brittleness in the final paint film.
+Add a few lumps of camphor to this solution as a preservative or Phenol solution.

 How to Use: Mix pigment paste with the gum solution into a thin paste and paint directly onto paper, parchment or gesso panels.
 For opaque paint, use a larger proportion of pigment to the gum solution.
 For transparent watercolor technique, thin the paste with water.
 When the painting has dried it may be varnished.

 Gum tragacanth, unlike gum arabic, does not dissolve into a true solution with water.
 Rather, it absorbs water to form a suspension.

 |ETHYL OR ISOPROPYL ALCOHOL||enough to moisten gum|

 How to Prepare: Finely powdered gum tragacanth is available and is easier to use than lumps.
 Put the gum into a clean bottle and add enough alcohol to make a soft paste.
 Add the water last and shake it all together.
 Gum tragacanth requires about two days to absorb all the water and to swell in a mucilaginous suspension.
 Strain the suspension through cheesecloth into another clean bottle to obtain a more uniform consistency.
 You may add a small amount of glycerin (no more than five percent) to this solution to reduce brittleness.